 WHO IMEESC tool as a standard training for clinical officers, medical and nursing students

-Collaborative approach & integration to emergency procedures in trauma, obstetrics, anaesthesia, infections (HIV), patient safety at first referral level health facilities linking training materials from other WHO departments.
+Collaborative approach & integration to emergency procedures in trauma, obstetrics, anesthesia, infections (HIV), patient safety at first referral level health facilities linking training materials from other WHO departments.

 Evaluation forms for assessment of quality of care at first referral level health facilities.

 Recommendations and action plan

 Closing remarks

-Annexe 3

-Needs Assessment and Evaluation Form for Resource Limited Health Care Facility

-Essential Emergency Equipment in Emergency Room*

-*At an entry point in any health facility such as:

-Emergency room/ Admission room / Treatment room/ Casualty room

-Name/Address of Health Care Facility

-______________________________________

-______________________________________

-Country ______________________________________

-Type of Health Care Facility (please check one)

-Primary or First referral level facility/ District Hospital/Rural Hospital 